Wednesday, November 29, 2006

 There is a certain rhythm to the chopping and a nice rapport that develops with our fellow prep cooks.
 We chop, we chat, we tell stories, we get to listen to 80’s tunes I haven’t heard in years via the radio that always seems to be blaring, no other volume allowed.
 Having viewed others’ techniques, I’ve decided that, while my knife skills could use some work, I am definitely not at the bottom of the ladder in that department.

 On this occasion, after carrots, as you can see, we had celery.
 Another group was doing onions, lots of onions.
-My guess was that we were creating the basics for soup, as we were dicing everything.
+My guess was that we were creating the vegetable base for making soup, as we were dicing everything.
 After that came peppers (see below).

-This was by far the easiest of the food items we’d ever had to cut.
+The peppers were by far the easiest of the food items we got to cut up that day.
 I think that there was a general group consensus that we need to do more peppers and fewer root vegetables (last time we’d had turnips).
-Not that we actually do get to choose, mind you.
+Not that we get our pick of what to prep mind you; the ingredients are pre-allocated to use depending upon what they need on any given day to make the meals that they will be distributing.

 No comments: